Workshopshed/TinyMLTextClassification/README.md

 ## Tokenisation using a hash function

 My first challenge was to hook up a fast hash function to [TensorFlow TextEncoder](https://www.tensorflow.org/tutorials/tensorflow_text/intro) so that the words were encoded without that need for the lookup table.
+I used the [Super Fast Hash](http://www.azillionmonkeys.com/qed/hash.html) by Paul Hsieh which has ports for Python and C.

 ## Shrinking the model